raspberrypilearning/pico-tank-sensor/en/step_5.md

 --- task ---

-Move the jumper wire connected to the resistor from `Pin 36` to `Pin 14` on the Pico; this pin will control the LED signal.
+Move the jumper wire connected to the resistor from `GP36` to `GP15` on the Pico; this pin will control the LED signal.
 ![Breadboard circuit showing Raspberry Pi Pico H connected to an HC-SR04 ultrasonic sensor, with a brown jumper linking the LED to pin 14](images/tank-sensor5.png){:width="300px"}

 --- /task ---